 Well-prepared training means that participants are much more likely to enjoy the workshop and to find it fun.

 Make sure to include the aforementioned things such as a classy designed Powerpoint presentation, activities that make the training fun but that also relate closely to the course you are running.

-I also suggest creating and providing a course certificate and include a student’s workbook for the student to make notes and to refer to after the course.
+I also suggest creating and providing a course certificate and including a student’s workbook for the student to make notes and to refer to after the course.